-Another popular choice is the Wangstar bone dog bowl.
+Another popular choice is the Wangstar slow eating dog bowl.

-This features a moving bone inside the bowl which your pup has to eat around, preventing it from just gulping food down quickly.
+This features obstacles which your pup has to eat around, preventing it from just gulping food down quickly.

 These interactive feeders can really help dogs with problems like indigestion, or obesity.

 Dog toys that dispense treats can keep dogs entertained for hours as they figure out ways to get all of the treats out.

 The Petsafe Busy Buddy Waggle is a great example of toys like this.

 This toy will dispense treats you put inside as your dog plays with it, allowing for minimal boredom when your dog is around the house!

 This also releases treats as your pup plays and chews on the toy, encouraging your dog’s natural curiosity and keeping it occupied.